spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 Windows 10**

-I have been a professional web developer for 10 months now and used both MacOs and Windows in that time.
+I have been a professional web developer for 10 months now and used both macOS and Windows in that time.
 My preferred OS to use is Windows, for no other reason than I prefer the keyboard layout.

 With Windows/Linux I like to have my Ctrl key as the key to use for